 • oat.

-Even after the disappearance of signs of damage to the gastrointestinal tract, it is recommended to follow the diet for at least 3 months.
-It is possible to expand the list of allowed dishes only in agreement with the pediatrician.
+Even after the signs of gastrointestinal damage disappear, it is recommended to follow the diet for at least 3 months.
+The list of permitted foods can be expanded only with the agreement of a pediatrician.

 How to prevent the development of the disease

 Treatment of any intestinal infections is very long.
 However, it is not always possible to avoid the development of complications.
-Dysentery is hard to cure, but Shigella infection is not that hard to prevent.
-The basic rules of prevention are the observance of elementary hygiene.
-Vegetables, fruits and berries before use should be poured with boiling water or thoroughly washed with boiled water.
-It is important to keep an eye on the expiration date of all foods you eat.
-Compliance with these rules will help prevent the recurrence of shigellosis after treatment.
-In case of any violations of the digestive function, you should immediately consult a doctor.
+Dysentery is difficult to cure, but Shigella infection is not so difficult to prevent.
+The basic rules of prevention are to maintain basic hygiene.
+Vegetables, fruits and berries should be doused with boiling water or thoroughly washed with boiled water before consumption.
+It is important to monitor the expiration date of all food products.
+Compliance with these rules will help prevent relapse of shigellosis after treatment.
+If you have any digestive problems, you should immediately consult a doctor.

 CATEGORIES